-CASE: UDP-T21002 PZB Exhibit 1 Page 127 of 130 CASE: UDP-T24007 PZB Exhibit 2 Page 128 of 170 median width narrows, size of tree selected should decrease or be moved farther into the center of the median.
+CASE: UDP-T21002 PZB Exhibit 3 Page 94 of 97 median width narrows, size of tree selected should decrease or be moved farther into the center of the median.
 Median tree plantings serve to provide:

-- a.
-Security to pedestrians crossings wide streets. - b.
+- Security to pedestrians crossings wide streets. - b.
 A screen for drivers from headlight glare of oncoming traffic. - c.
 Blockage of direct sun into the eyes of drivers, especially commuters traveling east and west.
 An indication of the course of the roadway in the distance. - d.
 A protective barricade to head-on collisions with out-of-control vehicles which cross into the median. - 3.
 Arbor Streets.
 The majority of the property owners abutting any street may request establishment designation of an arbor street.
 An arbor street is one (1) determined by the City to be suitable for extensive planting of trees.
 The designation identifies the street for the planting of street trees that build urban forest canopy, capture storm water runoff, define a hierarchy of roadways, and create a sense of place because of their visual and physical impacts on the quality of urban life.
 Requests shall be in writing and submitted to the Department.
 The request shall: - a.
-Be on a standard application form obtainable from the city-Department; - b.
-Designate areas to be improved by tree planting; - c.
-Contain names of all property owners wishing trees to be planted adjacent to or upon their properties; - Provide evidence of a commitment from adjacent property owners to contribute to the cost of and provide subsequent care, feeding and maintenance of such plantings; and - e.
+Be on a standard application form obtainable from the city-Department; - Designate areas to be improved by tree planting; - Contain names of all property owners wishing trees to be planted adjacent to or upon their properties; - d.
+Provide evidence of a commitment from adjacent property owners to contribute to the cost of and provide subsequent care, feeding and maintenance of such plantings; and - e.
 Contain a survey of the area and a proposed planting plan. - f.
 The Department shall coordinate with and obtain recommendations from other appropriate departments reviewing the arbor street application.
-Review shall take into consideration the general safety and welfare of the public, the interests of affected property owners, utilities, and municipal services, present and future g.
-When the arbor street request has been reviewed by all departments concerned, the representative of the Department shall:
+Review shall take into consideration the general safety and welfare of the public, the interests of affected property owners, utilities, and municipal services, present and future